back1ash/HCBS-Test-Suite/README.md

 ### Extra Tools

 The extra **tools** executable exposes a number of QoL features to simplify the setup/use of HCBS and related features.
-Currently (2025-09-08) it provides:
+Currently (2025-09-23) it provides:

-- CPU hog
+- **CPU hog**
+- **Mounting of the cgroup's filesystem**
-- Mounting of the cgroup's filesystem and enabling of the CPU controller
+- **Mounting of the cgroup's filesystem and enabling of the CPU controller**
-- Mounting of the debug filesystem
+- **Mounting of the debug filesystem**
-- Migration of all the SCHED_FIFO/SCHED_RR tasks to the root control group, necessary to enable the CPU controller on the cgroups, as some Linux distributions start some rt-tasks in some cgroups before enabling the mechanism.
+- **Migration of all the SCHED_FIFO/SCHED_RR tasks to the root control group.** This is necessary to enable the CPU controller on the cgroups, as some Linux distributions start some rt-tasks in some cgroups before enabling the mechanism.
-- Change the global bandwidth limits of real-time tasks.
+- **Change the global bandwidth limits of real-time tasks.**
-- Enable/Disable HRTick
+- **Enable/Disable HRTick**
-- Set scheduler to SCHED_DEADLINE for the given process (useful in case the default *chrt* does not support it).
+- **Set scheduler to SCHED_DEADLINE for the given process**, useful in case the default *chrt* does not support it.
-- HCBS-specific cgroup setup
+- **HCBS-specific cgroup setup**

 ## 📄 License